StephenWattam/LWAC/doc/user/config_docs.md

 Symbols and Data Formats
 ------------------------
-Most, though not all, keys in LWAC configuration files are symbols, and thus are prefixed with a colon (:).
+Most, though not all, keys in LWAC configuration files are ruby symbols, and thus are prefixed with a colon (:).
 Those that are specifically not symbols are noted as such in the text, as it is normally relevant to their use.

-Booleans and other binary options are also noted in the text, and it's worth noting that ruby considers `nil` to be false in boolean tests.
+Booleans and other binary options are also noted in the text.
+It's worth noting that ruby considers `nil` to be false in boolean tests.